 Finding the best VR headsets of 2021 isn’t as easy as it sounds.
 The competition is fierce, with untethered headsets like the Oculus Quest 2 going up against PC-based systems, like the Valve Index.
 We’re already hearing rumours regarding the PSVR 2 headset and the Oculus Quest 3, which will shake things up even more.

-At the moment, there are four main players when it comes to mainstream VR headsets - Oculus, PlayStation, HTC and Valve, which released its own first-party headset called the Valve Index last year.
+There are four main players when it comes to the best VR headsets, at least in terms of mainstream products: Oculus, which recently released the new Oculus Quest 2; PlayStation, which has its PSVR headset; HTC, who is behind the Vive and Vive Pro; and Valve, which released its own first-party headset called the Valve Index in 2019.

 Read the full review: Valve Index

 If you’re looking for a VR headset that doesn’t need to be wired up to an expensive PC and offers a lot of movement and freedom, then the Quest 2 is the best VR headset for you.